John Paine Jr. (1724-1777)

 John Paine’s Will

-In the name of God Amen the Eighteenth day of March 1777 I John Pain of Worcester County in Maryland being sick and weak of body but sound of mind and means say thanks to god for it knowing that it’s appointed for all one to die do make and ordain this my last will and testament as followeth first I commend my Soul into the hands of god who gave it and my body to be depently buried and touching Such estate as I am Blest with I give and dispose of the same a followeth.
+In the name of God, Amen, the eighteenth day of March 1777, I, John Pain of Worcester County in Maryland, being sick and weak of body but sound of mind and means, say thanks to God for it knowing that it’s appointed for all one to die, do make and ordain this my last will and testament as follows.
+First, I commend my Soul into the hands of god who gave it, and my body to be buried, and touching such estate as I am blessed with, I give and dispose of the same as follows.

-Imprimise.
-I give and bequeath to my Son Levin Pain all my land on the South Side of a little branch lying between me and him and along the ditch called Levins ditch and to the road by Pilshers and also five acres of land in the fork of the ditch lying between Levins Ditch and Brashans Ditch to him and his heirs and assigns forever.
-Also fifty acres of land lying over the mill Road between Jesse Ellis and Pilshers place lying Square with the out Side Bounds also one Baymare but he the said Levin must pay to my son Samuel Pain when he comes of age the Sum of Six pounds in money and one Red yearly to him and his heirs forever.
+I give and bequeath to my Son Levin Pain all my land on the South side of a little branch lying between me and him and along the ditch called Levins Ditch and to the road by Pilshers, and also five acres of land in the fork of the ditch lying between Levins Ditch and Brashans Ditch to him and his heirs and assigns forever.
+Also, fifty acres of land lying over the mill Road between Jesse Ellis and Pilsher’s place, lying square with the outside bounds.
+Also, one Baymare, but he said Levin must pay my son Samuel Pain when he comes of age, the sum of six pounds in money and one red yearly to him and his heirs forever.

-Item I give and bequeath to my son John Pain all the rest of my land lying over the road afar down to Babel Hills and Virgins land to him and his heirs forever.
+I give and bequeath to my son John Pain all the rest of my land lying over the road afar down to Babel Hills and virgin land to him and his heirs forever.

-Item all the rest of my land on the north East Side of the Branches and ditches afsd.
-I lend to my loving wife Elizabeth Pain during her natural life and her decease to my son Wrixham Pain and to him and his heirs and assigns forever but if my Son Wrixham should die without heir the land aforesaid to fall to my Son Samuel Pain.
+All the rest of my land on the northeast side of the branches and ditches aforesaid, I lend to my loving wife Elizabeth Pain during her natural life and on her decease to my son Wrixham Pain and to him and his heirs and assigns forever.
+But, if my Son Wrixham should die without heir, the land aforesaid to fall to my son Samuel Pain.

-Item I give and bequeath to my Daughter Rebecca Pain one pride yearly to her and her heirs forever.
+I give and bequeath to my daughter Rebecca Pain one pride yearly to her and her heirs forever.

-Item I give and bequeath to my Daughter Sophia Ellis one cow called the Short next Cow to her and her heirs forever.
+I give and bequeath to my daughter Sophia Ellis one cow called the short next cow to her and her heirs forever.

-Item I give and bequeath to my daughter Ester Pain one Brown Heiffer that cow of the long legged cow to her and her heirs forever and three pounds in money.
+I give and bequeath to my daughter Esther Pain one brown heifer, that cow of the long-legged cow, to her and her heirs forever and three pounds in money.

-Item I give and bequeath to my Daughter Elizabeth Pain the other Brown heifer and also three pounds money to her and her heirs forever.
+I give and bequeath to my Daughter Elizabeth Pain the other brown heifer and also three pounds money to her and her heirs forever.

-Item I give and bequeath to my Son Samuel Pain one young horse Bridle and Saddle also my wearing apparel also one negro girl called Sarah but my will and desire is that my wife Elizabeth may have the use and benefit of the negro afsd.
-During her natural life and also my cutting axe and his own axe to him and his heirs forever also one new hat.
+I give and bequeath to my son Samuel Pain one young horse bridle and saddle, also my wearing apparel, also one negro girl called Sarah.
+But my will and desire is that my wife Elizabeth may have the use and benefit of the negro during her natural life.
+Also, my cutting axe and his own axe to him and his heirs forever, also one new hat.

-Item all the rest of my Personal Estate not yet given I give the whole use and Benefit to my loving wife Elizabeth Pain during her natural life and her decease to be equally divided among my five Children namely Rebecca, Sophie Esther Samuel and Elizabeth Pain to them their heirs and assigns forever.
+All the rest of my personal estate not yet given, I give the whole use and benefit to my loving wife Elizabeth Pain during her natural life and her decease to be equally divided among my five children, namely Rebecca, Sophie, Esther, Samuel, and Elizabeth Pain, to them, their heirs and assigns forever.

-Item I hereby constitute and appoint my loving wife Elizabeth and my Son Levin whole and sole Executrix and Executor of this my last will and Testament and I do hereby revoke disannul and make void all former wills made by me and do Publish pronounce and declare this only to be my last will and testament the day and year first above written.
-John Pain
+I hereby constitute and appoint my loving wife, Elizabeth, and my son Levin, whole and sole Executrix and Executor of this, my last will and testament.
+And I do hereby revoke, disannul, and make void all former wills made by me and do publish, pronounce, and declare this only to be my last will and testament, the day and year first above written.
+John Pain {Seal}

-May 2nd 1777 then William Lane one of the People called *uskers and affirmed William Aydelott and Esaw Pilchard two of the Subscribing witnesses to the foregoing will and made oath on the holy evengalis of almighty god that they saw John Pain the Testator Sign Seal and heard him publish pronounce and declare the same to be his last will and Testament and that at the of his so doing he was to the best of their apprehension of Sound dispossessing mind and memory that they Subscribed their names as witnesses to the Said will in the presence of the testator and in the presence of each other.
+May 2, 1777, then William Lane affirmed William Aydelott and Esaw Pilchard, two of the subscribing witnesses to the foregoing will, and made oath on the holy evangelis of almighty God that they saw John Pain the testator sign seal and heard him publish pronounce and declare the same to be his last will and testament and that at the of his so doing he was to the best of their apprehension of sound dispossessing mind and memory that they subscribed their names as witnesses to the said will in the presence of the testator and in the presence of each other.

-Certified by Benton Harris Deputy Com.
-Of Worcester County May 2nd 1777 after the above will was Proved then came Elizabeth Pain widow and Exec.
-Of the deceased and made her Election viz She relinquished her right of dower and Electeth in lieu thereof to Stand to and abide by the Devizes and Bequests made to her by the deceased.
+Certified by Benton Harris, Deputy Com. of Worcester County, May 2nd, 1777, after the above will was proved, then came Elizabeth Pain, widow and Exec. of the deceased and made her election, viz, she relinquished her right of dower, and elected in lieu thereof to stand to and abide by the devises and bequests made to her by the deceased.

 Certified by Benton Harris Deputy Com.
 Of Worcester County